A topic from the subject of Organic Chemistry in Chemistry.

 Nucleic Acids

-• Nucleic acids are DNA and RNA.
+• Nucleic acids are DNA (deoxyribonucleic acid) and RNA (ribonucleic acid).

 • Nucleic acids store and transmit genetic information.